learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 ```

 This isn't very fancy, but **_this is actually enough for us to start using our
 JavaScript skills and access with a `fetch()` request_**.

-To check this out
+To confirm this is working, we need a frontend to send a request to our Rails
-yourself, in this code-along, there is an HTML file, `example_frontend.html`.
+app.
+In this code-along, there is an HTML file, `example_frontend.html`, for
+this purpose.
+Follow these steps to see the BirdsController in action:

-Replace `BirdsController` with the code above, start up the Rails server and
+1. First, replace `BirdsController` with the code above and start up the Rails
+   server with `rails s`

+2. Second, from this lesson's local directory, in your terminal, type `open
-open `example_frontend.html`.
-From the browser's console, with the Rails server
+   example_frontend.html`.
+You should see a webpage open with the text:

+    ```text
+    This HTML file isn't part of the Rails app.
+It is here to help you test JS against Rails as you follow along.
+    ```

-running, run the following:
+3. While viewing `example_frontend.html`, open the browser cnosole and run the following:

 ```js
 fetch('http://localhost:3000/birds').then(response => response.text()).then(text => console.log(text))